 Before the first products based on S-100 product specification will be delivered on board, the reliability of all parts involved in the supply chain should be ensured by appropriate test standards.

 Is the onboard system compliant with S-100?
-Which edition?
+What editions?

-Is the product specification compliant with the onboard S-100 edition?
+Does the product specification comply with a released version of S-100?

-Is the product compliant with the product specification?
+Does the product comply with the product specification?

+Does the product specification comply with the S-100 edition(s) implemented onboard?

 Justification and Impacts

-The provision of information on the intended supply chain for products based on S-100 compliant product specifications developed by HSSC WGs will strengthen the confidence on the work.
+The provision of information on the intended supply chain for products based in S-100 compliant product specifications developed by HSSC WGs will strengthen the confidence on the work.

-Negative impacts are not anticipated on the HSSC WGs work
+Negative impacts are not anticipated on the HSSC WGs work.
+Reviews and assessment of effectiveness could result in recommendations to make significant changes on the Hydrographic Offices’ level.
+By providing a baseline for testing, stakeholders will be able to make tangible assessments of the performance of the whole supply chain.

 Conclusions and Recommended Actions

-It is well known, that HSSC is the committee to discuss technical questions and that the questions raised are going beyond the HSSC responsibility.
-But in seeing HSSC as one of the two main IHO pillars, the committee should address these questions to Council or Assembly for further consideration.
+It is well known, that HSSC is the committee to discuss technical questions but the questions raised are going beyond the HSSC responsibility and includes operational and political matters.
+Therefore, and considering that HSSC is one of the two main IHO pillars, the committee should formulate an assessment of the situation and compile a report with recommendations that is submitted to Council or Assembly for further consideration.

 Action Required of HSSC